Product Safety: GHS FAQ

 - Information about the Canadian Transportation of Dangerous Goods (TDG).
 While DOT and TDG are similar, there are situations where a US exemption is not valid in Canada.

-- Precautionary statements that are emphasized through the use of FULL CAPITALS.
-While this seems like a subtle difference, GHS version 5 capitalizes the first few words of some precautionary statements which helps the user find critical safety information in an emergency.
+- Precautionary statements are emphasized through the use of FULL CAPITALS.
+While this seems like a subtle difference, GHS version 5 capitalizes the first few words of some precautionary statements which help the user find critical safety information in an emergency.

 If you require assistance converting your US SDS to be compliant with Canadian regulations, please contact us.

 Dell Tech has provided professional, confidential consulting services to the chemical specialty